techidaily/site-youtube-sure/source/_posts/youtube-video-ideas-to-spark-inspiration-for-youtube-channels.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983549/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## **5\.
+Explore Your Surroundings**

+**Tour:** Your home, your office, your city.
+Bring your camera and take your audience on a tour of a place you know well.
+Show them all the hidden gems, tell them a story about the history, and be spontaneous and discover along the way.

+ **Special Event:** In any community, there is always a special event taking place, whether it be a concert, a festival, or a conference.
+Film the environment, interview attendees, and share the experience.

+**Travel:** Go on a trip and bring your camera with you.
+Create drama by documenting all the things that didn’t go as planned… and any memorable trip will have hiccups along the way.
+Discover things along the way and vocalize your thoughts through the trip.

+**Discuss Current Events:** As the environmental climate, there is also a social and political climate.
+Address the current state of events in your city.
+Are there plans to build new infrastructure?
+Is there a social injustice that the public should know about?
+You can discuss international affairs, national politics, or keep it local to start.

 ## **6\.
 Be An Educator**

 **Advice:** Have you been through a trying experience?
 Do you have advice for other people setting off on the same path?
 Whether it’s graduating school, starting a new job, losing weight, or practicing a new skill, creating content that offers helpful advice for those seeking it will give you credibility to speak about the topic since you have gone through the situation yourself.